jar398/psyche/master-toc-project.md

 - I have a list of all of the Crossref DOIs with volume, issue, and first and list pages (CSV format).
 Not every DOI is for a legitimate article, but I don't think that matters very much.
-- Additional Hindawi metadata can be retrieved one article at a time from Crossref (e.g. `curl -L -H "Accept: application/json" http://dx.doi.org/10.1155/1921/52645`).
+- Additional Hindawi metadata (title, authors) can be retrieved one article at a time from Crossref (e.g. `curl -L -H "Accept: application/json" http://dx.doi.org/10.1155/1921/52645`).
   Unfortunately not every record lists authors.
 - We might be able to get information directly from Hindawi but I'd